Defining an Offer and Its Importance to Buying A Business

 Two Ways to Make An Offer for A Business Purchase

 A buyer must decide whether the business transaction is an asset purchase deal or a stock purchase deal.
-The different structural formats of the transaction may be unfamiliar to some business buyers.
+The different structural formats of the transaction may be unfamiliar to some business buyers and is worth reviewing.
+Before making an offer it is crucial to understand in what legal format the offer will be made.

 Asset Purchase Deals Limit Liability

-An asset purchase deal means that the buyer forms their own legal corporate entity and purchases the assets (both tangible and intangible) of the business (they do not purchase the actual corporate entity of the business).
+An asset purchase deal means that the buyer forms their own legal corporate entity and purchases the assets of the business (they do not purchase the actual corporate entity of the business).
 This type of structural format is the norm and is used in the vast majority of business sales.
-Here, the buyer does not incur the liability of the corporate entity that is selling the assets.
+Here, the buyer does not incur the liability of the corporate entity that is selling its assets.
+For this reason, it is the most common type of legal format of making an offer.

 Stock Purchase Deals Are Rare Except in Healthcare Sales

 A stock purchase deal means that the buyer individually purchases the actual corporate entity of the business being sold.
-The buyer thus inherits and assumes all the liability of the corporate entity.
-Sometimes though the buyer will gain a big advantage in pursuing a stock purchase deal because the corporate entity will have non-transferable (or difficult to transfer) licenses or insurances contracts.
-In healthcare transactions, for example, buyers may choose a stock purchase deal because it will ease the license transfer process and is the only realistic way that the seller’s insurance contracts may be transferred to the buyer.
+The buyer thus inherits and assumes all the liability of the corporate entity as its new shareholder.
+As such, it is rarely employed by buyers as the legal format of making an offer.
+There are exceptions where the buyer will want to retain the corporate entity – and specifically the tax ID number.
+In healthcare transactions, for example, buyers may choose a stock purchase deal because it will ease the license transfer process if the buyer retains the tax ID number of the seller’s corporate entity.
+It will also help the buyer retain the seller’s insurance contracts.

 Key Terms That Buyers Will Include in Offer for Business Sales

-- If the seller is asked to hold a Note, the offer should explain the terms of the Note.
+• If the seller is asked to hold a Note, then the offer should explain the terms of the Note.

-The better prepared the offer, the less surprises there will be and there will be a far higher chance of a closed transaction
+The better prepared the offer, the less surprises there will be.
+This greatly helps the chances for a successful transaction.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.